-Ms. Cathleen Brenner, Grain Inspection, Packers and Stockyards Administration (GIPSA), the NTEP Participating Laboratory for Grain analyzers will bring the sector sector up to date on NTEP Evaluation (Phase I) activity.
-She will also report on the collection and analysis of Grain Moisture Meter OCP (Phase II) data on the 2012 crop.
+Ms. Cathleen Brenner, Grain Inspection, Packers and Stockyards Administration (GIPSA), the NTEP Participating Laboratory for grain analyzers brought the sector up to date on NTEP Evaluation (Phase I) activity.
+She also reported on the collection and analysis of Grain Moisture Meter OCP (Phase II) data on the 2012 crop.
 Ms. Brenner will identify, for the 2013 harvest, the models enrolled in Phase II.